apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

     string optVal = JsonHelper.Deserialize<string[]>(options)[0];
     // optVal now has the value of "input string"

-## Passing results from C# to JS
+## Passing results from C# to JavaScript

-The base class BaseCommand provides methods for passing data to your JS callback handlers.
+The base class BaseCommand provides methods for passing data to your JavaScript callback handlers.
 To simply signal that the command has succeeded, when no additional result info is needed, you can simply call: